What is the difference between astral projection and lucid dreaming?

 Now, you have a bit of a foundation about the differences between these two states of consciousness.

-I am pretty sure that out from my description, you can differ some of the differences between these already.
+I am pretty sure that out of my description, you can differ some of the differences between these already.
 However, I will share some of them.

 Astral projection and lucid dreams are not the same!